On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Introduction

-\item[2.]
-We model the owners' decision makings as a dynamic Bayesian game when each owner makes coupled decision makings of reporting and stopping.
-We define truthful perfect Bayesian equilibrium as the solution concept of the buyer's optimal market design.
-We define an optimal stopping problem for each owner when he dynamically chooses how to report his instrumental preference to the buyer at each period. \item[3.]
-We define a new notion of dynamic incentive compatibility that captures coupled deviations from truthful reporting decisions and optimal stopping behaviors by establishing a Bellman-equation based relationship. \item[4.]
-We characterize the DIC and transform the owners' optimal stopping problem into a threshold-based rule under a monotonicity assumption about owners' change of instrumental preferences.
-A theoretical design regime is established by formulating the preference-dependent monetary transfer rules in terms of the privacy assignment rule and the preference-independent payment rules in terms of the privacy assignment rule and the threshold functions. \item[5.]
-Based on the design regime, we relax the buyer's optimal market design problem by determining four decision rules and two constraints to a problem of finding the privacy assignment rules and the threshold functions with a single constraint for each owner.
-A notion of approximated dynamic incentive compatibility is proposed to address the inevitable violations of incentive compatibility due to the analytical intractability of mechanism design problems in general. \end{itemize}
+\item[3.]
+We characterize the DIC and transform the owners' stopping decision into a threshold-based rule under a monotonicity assumption about owners' instrumentalness.
+A theoretical design regime is established by formulating the preference-dependent payment rules in terms of the privacy allocation rule and the preference-independent posted-privacy rule in terms of the privacy allocation rule and the threshold function. \item[4.]
+Based on the design regime, we relax the buyer's optimal market design problem from a four decision rule profiles and two constraint sets to a problem of determining the privacy allocation rule profile and the threshold function profile with a single constraint set.
+A notion of approximated DIC is defined to address the inevitable violations of DIC when the mechanism design problem is solved approximately. \end{itemize}